NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 ## Approach ##

-The proposed approach will revise the existing object of WindowMaterial:Glazing, and select one of two alternative choices to input optical datasets.
+The proposed approach will revise the existing object of WindowMaterial:Glazing, and use existing object of Table:TwoIndependentVariables with minor modifications to input optical datasets.

-1. Add 3 new objects to handle data sets of the glazing properties as a function of both wavelength and incident angle.

-2. Use existing object of Table:TwoIndependentVariables with minor modifications

-Based on Neal's comments, the second choice is recommended.
-The first choice will be removed after the first conference call.

 ### Revision of WindowMaterial:Glazing object ###